Key elements that define luxury real estate

 The experience of living in a luxury home

 While we have left “experience” as the final element which completes our luxurious puzzle, it is by no means the least important.
 In fact, it is perhaps the most important of all the elements.
-The young wealthy class is mostly made up of well educated, highly informed, and sophisticated millennials and baby boomers.
-These generations have grown up in a society that has been moving away from a materialistic approach to life and towards more meaningful life experience.
+The young wealthy class is mostly made up of well-educated, highly informed, and sophisticated millennials and baby boomers.
+These generations have grown up in a society that has been moving away from a materialistic approach to life and towards more meaningful life experiences.

 Wealthy buyers are looking towards investing in amenities that will improve their everyday lives.
 Investments in rooftop or indoor pools, meditation gardens, saunas, exercise rooms, entertainment areas, wine cellars, and tennis courts are all commonplace in the modern luxury real estate market.
 Smart homes, or homes with high Internet connectivity, have become very popular as well.